nquinn721/mobx-store-model-workspace/packages/storemodelmobx/README.md

   posts = new Store(Post);
   constructor() {
     // LIFECYCLE
-    this.todos.on('after load', () => console.log('AFTER TODOS ARE LOADED'));
+    // Fires on load from api call this.todos.on('after load', () => console.log('AFTER TODOS ARE LOADED'));

+    // This method requries you calling store.setHydrated() after hydrating from mobx-persist this.todos.on('after hydrate', () => console.log('AFTER TODOS ARE hydrated'));

+    // This method is fired if hydration is setup
+    // Fires after hydrate and load are complete this.todos.on('ready', () => console.log('AFTER TODOS ARE ready'));

     setTimeout(() => this.start(), 0);
   }